NanoComp/meep/doc/docs/Scheme_Tutorials/Casimir_Forces.md

                        (gamma (/ Sigma (* 2 pi)))))))
 ```

 There are two important things to note about the definitions above.
 First, "sigma", the oscillator strength variable in the polarizability class, is different from "Sigma", which is our global conductivity (of course "Sigma" is not built in, so it can be renamed).
-Also, both w0 and Sigma are divided by a factor of $2 \pi$.
-This is because both the resonant frequency and dissipation passed into Meep must be specified in units of $2 \pi c/a$, whereas both `w0` and `Sigma` are given in units of $c/a$.
+Also, both w0 and Sigma are divided by a factor of $2 π$.
+This is because both the resonant frequency and dissipation passed into Meep must be specified in units of $2 π c/a$, whereas both `w0` and `Sigma` are given in units of $c/a$.

 Now the `Silicon` that we have defined can be use in the Casimir calculations like any other material type.